 You guys, we’re doing our first episode covering a famous couple from history!
 The story of Shah Jahan and Mumtaz Mahal’s marriage falls in the gray area between historical fact and romantic legend.
 By all accounts, they are one of the most celebrated royal couples of the 16th century, and their love resulted in the…Read More

 This week, Sarah explores the life of conqueror Genghis Khan, the man who has fathered more children than anyone else in history.
 We look into his tumultuous childhood, his scorched-Earth military tactics, and the genetic legacy he left behind.
-Disclaimer: this episode discusses rape and violence towards women – listener discretion is advised.
-Suggested Episodes:…Read More
+Disclaimer: this episode discusses rape and violence towards women – listener discretion is advised. iTunes: https://podcasts.apple.com/us/podcast/salacious-history/id1452081700…Read More

 In our pilot episode, Sarah digs into the story behind one of the most beloved, and some would say the sexiest, Presidents of the United States: John F. Kennedy.
 She discusses JFK’s unfortunate male role models, the many women he seduced, and a series of burning questions: Why couldn’t he keep his pants on?
-Did…Read More
+Did his wife Jackie know what was happening?
+And how the HELL did the public not know about all of his indiscretions?Read More